Introduction to Unix Operators

 - -b operator: This will be true when the file exists and is a special block file else will return false

-- -c operator: This will be true when the file exists and is a character special file else will return false.
+- -c operator: This will be true when the file exists and is a special character file else will return false.

 - -d operator: This will return true if the given filename is a directory else will return false.